PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 deterministic forward bodies match the pre-extraction implementation exactly.
 Direct stage and architecture validation passes 65 tests; syntax, Ruff, and diff checks pass.
 No model conversion or inference was run.
-Resume by separating artifact exporters only where metadata and child-process dependencies can be made explicit; keep the large raw-source canonicalizer as a later, separately characterized boundary.
+Resume by separating the remaining artifact exporters only where metadata and child- process dependencies can be made explicit; keep the large raw-source canonicalizer as a later, separately characterized boundary.

+TorchScript export now lives in `pytorch_artifact_exporters.py`, while shared artifact metadata, dynamic-input policy, native/torch.export skip policy, and the one-at-a-time child runner live in `pytorch_export_support.py`.
+The exporter retains imported public/internal names, so call sites and API shape are unchanged.
+The five shared helpers are AST-identical to the old implementations;
+the TorchScript body is identical after its local Torch availability guard.
+Support-module import no longer loads Torch eagerly, and its image resize path imports Torch only when requested.
+Direct tests prove legacy runtime-wrapper detection, dynamic shape-signature handling, and non-native TorchScript skip metadata without spawning a child.
+Artifact and architecture validation passes 62 tests; syntax, Ruff, and diff checks pass.
+No model conversion or inference was run.
+Resume with Dynamo ONNX export by keeping ONNX sanitization and model- source rewrite hooks explicit; do not fold the large ExportedProgram path into the same checkpoint.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/